Phablet

+The term phablet (/'fæblət/, /-lɪt/) arose in the early 2010s to describe mobile devices combining or straddling the size formats of smartphones and tablets.
+The word is a blend word or portmanteau of phone and tablet.

+By the late 2010s, the term had largely fallen into disuse, especially as phone sizes grew, in some case to the size of a small tablet, up to 180 mm, with wider aspect ratios.

 Appearance

-Phablets feature large displays that complement screen-intensive activity such as mobile web browsing and multimedia viewing.
-They may also include software optimized for an integral self-storing stylus to facilitate sketching, note-taking and annotation.
+Phablets feature large displays that complement screen-intensive activity such as web browsing, video gaming, and multimedia viewing.
+They may also include software optimized for an integral self-storing stylus to facilitate sketching, note-taking, drawing and annotation.
 Phablets were originally designed for the Asian market where consumers could not afford both a smartphone and tablet as in North America; phones for that market are known for having "budget-specs-big-battery" with large low resolution screens and midrange processors, although other phablets have flagship specifications.

-Since then, phablets in North America have also become successful for several reasons: Android 4.0 and subsequent releases of Android were suited to large as well as small screen sizes, while older consumers preferred larger screen sizes on smartphones due to deteriorating eyesight.
+Since then, phablets in North America have also become successful for several reasons, most notably: Android Ice Cream Sandwich and subsequent releases of Android were suited to large as well as small screen sizes, while older consumers preferred larger screen sizes on phones due to deteriorating eyesight.
 Examples of earlier devices with similar form factors date to 1993.
-The term "phablet" was widespread in the industry from 2012 to 2014 although its usage has declined since average smartphone sizes eventually morphed into small tablet sizes, up to 6.9 inches.
+The term "phablet" was widespread in the industry from 2012 to 2014 although its usage has declined since average phone sizes eventually morphed into small tablet sizes, up to 6.9 inches.

 Definition

-The definition of a phablet has changed in recent years due to the proliferation of larger displays on mainstream smartphones, and smartphones designed with thin bezels and/or curved screens to make them more compact than other devices with similar screen sizes.
+Since its inception, the definition of a phablet has evolved displays have grown larger — on mainstream phones, and phones designed with thin bezels or curved screens to make them more compact than other devices with similar screen sizes.
 Thus, a device with a "phablet-sized" screen may not necessarily be considered one.